Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-If you want the best womens hiking pants, buy a pair of RailRiders.
+If you want the best womens hiking pants for tough trail conditions, as in really tough, buy a pair of RailRiders.

-How I came to find the best hiking pants is a long saga, not even including the early Dark Ages of cotton jeans.
+How I came to find the best hiking pants from RailRiders is a long saga, not even including the early Dark Ages of cotton jeans.

 To make a long saga short (something the Icelanders would frown upon), I discovered convertible nylon hiking pants in 1977.